Berlin U-Bahn: History

-The seizure of power by the National Socialists brought many changes that affected Germany, including the U-Bahn.
+The seizure of power by the Nazi Party brought many changes that affected Germany, including the U-Bahn.
 Most notably, the new national flag was hung in every station, and two of the stations were renamed.
 Extensive plans—mostly the work of architect Albert Speer—were drawn up that included the construction of a circular line crossing the established U-Bahn lines, and new lines or extensions to many outlying districts.
 Despite such grand plans, no U-Bahn development occurred.
 In the Nazi period the only addition to Berlin's underground railways was North–South Tunnel of S-Bahn, opened 1936–1939.

 During the Second World War, U-Bahn travel soared as car use fell, and many of the underground stations were used as air-raid shelters; however, Allied bombs damaged or destroyed large parts of the U-Bahn system.
 Although the damage was usually repaired fairly quickly, the reconstructions became more difficult as the war went on.
 Eventually, on 25 April 1945, the whole system ground to a halt when the power station supplying the network failed.
 Upon unconditional surrender of Nazi Germany following the Battle for Berlin there were 437 damaged points and 496 damaged vehicles.

 The war had damaged or destroyed much of the network; however, 69.5 km of track and 93 stations were in use by the end of 1945, and the reconstruction was completed in 1950.
 Nevertheless, the consequent division of Berlin into East and West sectors brought further changes to the U-Bahn.
 Although the network spanned all sectors, and residents had freedom of movement, West Berliners increasingly avoided the Soviet sector and, from 1953, loudspeakers on the trains gave warnings when approaching the border, where passage of East Germans into the Western sectors also became subject to restrictions imposed by their government.
 There was a general strike on 17 June 1953 which closed the sections of the Berlin U-Bahn that traveled through East Berlin.
 Just after the strike, on the following day, train service on the line A was resumed and the service C was resumed to provide connections to Nordbahnhof and Friedrichstraße.